-Hossana, the capital of the Hadiyya Zone, and is about 230 km south of Addis Ababa.
+Hossana, the capital of the Hadiyya Zone, is about 230 km south of Addis Ababa.
 In 1970, the administrative centre of the then Mekane Yesus “Kambata Synod” moved to Hossana.
 The Kambata Synod comprised congregations of several ethnic groups, most of them being either Hadiyya or Kambaata.
 The new international partner of the Synod, Finnish Evangelical Lutheran Mission, helped to build the new synod compound, including a church building.

 Desta Baraki, Worke Edemo and Adanech Onke founded the Hossana Mekane Yesus “A” Choir in 1972.
 They were supported by Finnish missionaries (serving at that early time were, among others, Rev. Ilpo Perttilä, Rev. Kaarlo & Anna-leena Hirvilammi, Kirsti Maurannen and Kertu Newgran).